tedneward/ProfBlog/content/manager-tips/index.md

 * ["The Tech-Lead Manager"](./tech-lead-manager.html): "Let's just have a developer be a manager and a developer at the same time"
 <!--
 * ["The Documentation-Abuse Manager"](./doc-abuse-manager.html): "If it isn't in the spec, written down, or otherwise documented, it didn't or doesn't happen."
-* ["The Flagpole Manager"](./flagpole-manager.html): "I don't want to make any sort of decision, ever, so I'm going to pass this up the flagpole"
 * ["The Metric-Abuse Manager"](./metric-abuse-manager.html): "Well, we are a data-driven company, so I'm going to overindex on the data part of that."
 * ["The Project-Manager Manager"](./pm-manager.html): "Let's put the project manager in charge so they can crack the whip as necessary"
   -->